Improving appropriate antimicrobial use among pregnant and postpartum women, and children under 5 years old in hospitals in Lao PDR

 Project overview

 This project aims to improve and sustain the appropriate use of antibiotics in hospitals among pregnant and postpartum women and children under 5 years of age.
 The project includes four hospitals at different levels of the healthcare system: a central hospital (Maternal and Newborn Hospital), a provincial hospital (Vientiane Provincial Hospital), and two district hospitals (Fueng and Vangvieng Hospital).
-The specific objectives of the project are to:
+The specific objectives of the project are:

 Outcomes